ccircle/hello-world/README.md

 # hello-world
 =============

 My name is Cody and this is my first experience using git.
-I am a computer science major at Capital University and want to becomea software developer.
+I am a computer science major at Capital University and want to become a software developer.